 Services for Organizations

-Through programs with in partnership with synagogues, day schools, and Hillels, Jewish Community Services responds the needs of people with problems that go beyond the ordinary “bumps in the road.”
+Through programs with in partnership with synagogues, day schools, and Hillels, our Lynn and Jules Kroll Jewish Community Consultation Services respond to the needs of people with problems that go beyond the ordinary “bumps in the road.”
 We help individuals, families, groups handle exceptional problems such as unemployment, divorce, single parenting, suicide, the threat of homelessness, cult involvement and interdenominational conflict.

 The tradition of bikur cholim (be-core kho-leem), Hebrew for “visiting the sick,” is an imperative to visit and support the needs of those who are ill or isolated.
 We offer consultation, training workshops and follow up support as requested by synagogues, schools, and community groups, wanting to create or maintain bikur cholim programs.